-requires consideration of the proposal against the development plan as a whole.
-The TRT accepts that the Scheme achieves certain of the ambitions of the TAAP insofar as it delivers the land uses envisaged for the site including retail, residential and office uses, and will attract more visitors to the site.
-174

-- 45. Notwithstanding this, the TRT's position remains that the Scheme is not in overall compliance with the TAAP, and that the issue of compliance with the TAAP was not addressed in the Committee report.
-The TRT's case rests on the argument that Map 7.12 of the TAAP prescribes which areas of the site can be built on and that the TAAP does not permit built development on the existing Gardens.
-This is notwithstanding that Mr Brownrigg accepts that there is nothing in the TAAP to indicate that the plans are prescriptive in this manner, and that the land use plan (Map 7.14) allows for "shuffling" of land uses within the site.
-Indeed, as accepted by Mr Brownrigg, the operation of paragraph 99 of the NPPF (as incorporated in policy 31 of the Local Plan 177) means that a development that delivers replacement open space is in compliance with planning policy. - 46.
-However, as Mr Brownrigg accepts, the issue of whether the Scheme complied with the TAAP was an issue before the Committee.
-The Committee report described the TAAP, summarised its contents and referred to the indicative land uses plan.
-The TRT made extensive submissions within the planning process as to the compliance of the TAAP, which were taken into account in the Committee report.
-The report concluded that the Scheme was compliant with the design policies in the TAAP; and that it delivered on the many aspirations of the TAAP, including, the delivery of policy compliant uses on the Scheme Land; the delivery of "enhanced public realm above policy requirements" and a significant change to traffic movements to improve the environment along the Embankment.
-The delivery of enhanced open space was considered to be "a significant benefit of the scheme". - 47.
-There has been no material change in circumstance in any adopted policy since the grant of planning permission, at which stage the Committee found that the Scheme was in compliance with the development plan.
-It can fairly be concluded that the Scheme fits with the planning policy for the area, including the Local Plan, the TAAP and the London Plan, as required to be considered by the Guidance.
-There has been a change in so far as the emerging Local Plan has reached a more advanced stage.
-However, this only reinforces the position of "fit" as the policy seeks comprehensive redevelopment with improvements to
+- 44. It is a matter of common ground with the TRT that it is not the task of a CPO inquiry to revisit the detailed planning merits of the underlying scheme absent some relevant change in circumstances.173 Whether or not a proposal accords with the development plan requires consideration of the proposal against the development plan as a whole.
+The TRT accepts that the Scheme achieves certain of the ambitions of the TAAP insofar as it delivers the land uses envisaged for the site including retail, residential and office uses, and will attract more visitors to the site.174 - 45.
+Notwithstanding this, the TRT's position remains that the Scheme is not in overall compliance with the TAAP, and that the issue of compliance with the TAAP was not addressed in the Committee report.175 The TRT's case rests on the argument that Map 7.12 of the TAAP prescribes which areas of the site can be built on and that the TAAP does not permit built development on the existing Gardens.
+This is notwithstanding that Mr Brownrigg accepts that there is nothing in the TAAP to indicate that the maps in the TAAP are prescriptive in this manner, and that the land use plan (Map 7.14) allows for "shuffling" of land uses within the site.176 Indeed, as accepted by Mr Brownrigg, the operation of para 99 of the NPPF (as incorporated in policy 31 of the Local Plan177) means that a development that delivers replacement open space is in compliance with planning policy.178 - 46.
+Notwithstanding that, as Mr Brownrigg accepts, the issue of whether the Scheme complied with the TAAP was an issue before the Committee.179 The Committee report described the TAAP, summarised its contents and referred to the indicative land uses map.180 The TRT made extensive submissions within the planning process as to the compliance of the TAAP, which were taken into account in the Committee report.181 The report concluded that the Scheme was compliant with the design policies in the TAAP;182 it would positively contribute towards the character of the Conservation Area;183 and that it delivered on the many aspirations of the TAAP, including, the delivery of policy compliant uses on the Scheme Land;184 the delivery of "enhanced public realm above policy requirements" and a significant change to traffic movements to improve the environment along the Embankment.185 The delivery of enhanced open space was considered to be "a significant benefit of the scheme".186